Professional Leak Detection Technologies Used by Plumbers

 Musty Odors and Mold Growth

-Mold can begin growing within 24-48 hours of water exposure and poses serious health risks.
-Black, green, or white patches appearing on walls, ceilings, or in corners indicate a moisture problem that needs immediate professional assessment.
+Mold can start forming within 48 hours of persistent moisture, and remediation typically runs $1,500 to $4,000 for a bathroom or kitchen, up to $10,000 for whole-house cases.
+Black, green, or white patches appearing on walls, ceilings, or in corners require immediate professional assessment.

 Low Water Pressure and Strange Sounds

 Unexplained drops in water pressure throughout your home may indicate a significant leak in your main water line or multiple smaller leaks.
-If one fixture experiences low pressure, the problem is likely localized, but whole-house pressure issues suggest a larger concern.
+If one fixture experiences low pressure, the problem is likely localized, but whole-house pressure issues suggest a larger concern that may require main water line repair.

 When to Call a Professional vs. DIY Detection